 A standard model employed by Ringholm (and currently in use by multiple HL7 affiliates).
 The net profit is calculated as: revenue from trainees, subtract costs of the meeting room/projector/catering.
 Travel/accommodation costs, and man hours of any party are not included in this calculation.
 The net profit is shared (for open training courses: typically in a 70/30% split) between the Partner and the HL7 organization.
 Thus the HL7 organization has an incentive to market the training course (it receives 30% of the net revenue), as does the Partner organization.

 The kind of model used by Microsoft: an Annual Fee, and revenue is shared based on volume of training courses (seats * days) and quality (requires centralized HL7 evaluation form / database).

+Annual fee could simply be based on number of students taught or a system of groups eg 2-20 students pa, 21-50, 51-100 etc.

 The whole idea is to have some sort of revenue sharing mechanism.
 A substantive annual fee is likely to ‘scare away’ small providers of education.